ijnek/walk/README.md

 "
 ```

-Start the walk node:
+Start the walk node on the robot:
 ```
 ros2 run walk walk
 ```

-Start teleop to control the robot:
+Start teleop on your computer:
 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args --remap cmd_vel:=target
 ```

-Start debugging with rqt using an layout for debugging the walk:
+Start debugging with rqt (on your computer) using an layout for debugging the walk:
 ```
 rqt --perspective-file $(ros2 pkg prefix --share walk)/perspective/walk/walk.perspective
 ```